marcusanthonylorenzo/open-ai-chatbot/README.md

 - `let chatlogHistory`, Array accessed by the "Sidebar" component.

 #### Behaviours/Interactivity
+- I purposefully did not add a scroll bar as I wanted the display to be dominated by the current prompt/response.

 - `index.js`
   - Submit/Click event to gather and POST user input text.
   - `submitEvent()` waits for OpenAI to fetch, before updating the UI